LLNL/lbann/docs/data_ingestion/hdf5_data_reader_extended.rst

 fields commented out.
 Alternatively, you can erase such fields from the file.

 When lbann is executed, metadata entries are propagated from internal to leaf nodes.
-However, existing values are not overridden.
-Figure `[fig:transference]`_ illustrates this concept.
+However, existing values are not overridden. :numref:`transference` illustrates this concept.
 This feature enables you to specify that multiple fields should be used for training your model by modifying a single *pack* field.

 Data type coercion
 ------------------